How Old Do You Have to Be to Serve or Bartend in Oregon?

 For employees, bartenders, and business owners, staying compliant with Oregon’s liquor laws is critical to avoiding fines, protecting your business, and ensuring responsible service.

-One of the best ways to stay ahead is by completing the Oregon Alcohol Awareness Training offered by Certification Experts.
+One of the best ways to stay ahead is by completing the Oregon Alcohol Awareness Training offered by the Certification Experts.
 This course provides essential education, OLCC-approved certification, and compliance assurance for anyone working in the industry.

 By understanding Oregon’s alcohol service laws, obtaining proper permits, and implementing compliance best practices, you can thrive in the hospitality industry while maintaining a safe and legal workplace.